SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A quote from Machine Gun Kelly about how hard it is to serve time on Alcatraz.During my last visit, I found this sign in the ferry waiting area.
 I thought it was an interesting portrayal of how the worst of the worst felt about their time on the island!

-When the prison initially opened as a high-profile maximum-security federal prison, the most dangerous prisoners from around the system were sent here.
-During its time as a maximum-security prison, more than 1,500 of these prisoners spent time here.
+When the prison initially opened as a high-profile maximum-security federal prison, it received the most dangerous prisoners from around the system nationally.

 Disclaimer: I receive a small commission from some of the links on this page.